 Operation OPEN SPIRIT

-The Canadian Armed Forces (CAF) takes part in Operation OPEN SPIRIT every year, with an aim of clearing explosive remnants of war in the Baltic Sea.
+The Canadian Armed Forces (CAF) have taken part in Operation OPEN SPIRIT since 2014, with an aim of clearing explosive remnants of war in the Baltic Sea.
 The three Baltic nations—Latvia, Lithuania, and Estonia—take turns hosting the operation.
 A number of other countries take part.
 The CAF sends a task force on behalf of Canada.

 News